Arthutu/design-patterns/creational-patterns/abstract-factory/README.md

 # Abstract Factory Pattern 🏭

 Welcome to the Abstract Factory Pattern section of the Design Patterns repository!
-This directory contains an explanation of the Abstract Factory design pattern along with code examples in python.
+This directory contains an explanation of the Abstract Factory design pattern along with a code example in Python.

 ## What is the Abstract Factory Pattern? 🤔